cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/notifications.md

 ## Endpoints for System Messages (a.k.a.
 System Notifications)

 The endpoints for the system messages are straight pass throughs to the corresponding calls in the Notification Agent.
-The only difference is that the endpoints in Donkey are prefixed with __/secured/notifications__ and that endpoints that require the __user__ query string parameter instead take the __proxyToken__ parameter and its corresponding ticket string.
+The only difference is that the endpoints in Donkey are prefixed with __/secured/notifications__ or __/admin/notifications__ and that endpoints that require the __user__ query string parameter instead take the __proxyToken__ parameter and its corresponding ticket string.

 <table>
     <thead>